lowRISC/opentitan/doc/getting_started/setup_fpga.md

 See below for details on both approaches.

-### Automatically loading FPGA bitstreams and bootstrapping software Bazel
+### Automatically loading FPGA bitstreams and bootstrapping software with Bazel

 A majority of on-device software tests are defined using the custom `opentitan_functest` Bazel macro, which under the hood, instantiates several Bazel [`native.sh_test` rules](https://docs.bazel.build/versions/main/be/shell.html#sh_test).
 In doing so, this macro provides a convenient interface for developers to run software tests on OpenTitan FPGA instances with a single invocation of `bazel test ...`.